Celebrate wintertime breakfast or brunch with these delicious Gluten Free Gingerbread Pancakes, they are allergy friendly, soy free, and vegan

 These pancakes fall into the mild gingerbread category, but if you love strong gingerbread flavors, you can add some more molasses and double the spices if you are brave!

-I topped our pancakes with agave, but you can use a dark maple syrup or mix agave and molasses for an extra gingerbread kick : )
+I used to top our pancakes with agave, but now I use pure maple syrup for a lower FODMAP option.
+You can also use a dark maple syrup with a little bit of molasses added for an extra gingerbread flavor : )

 - 1 cup whole brown rice flour